smrg-lm/sc3/docs/source/glossary.rst

    default group
       A server group created by the client application after the server is booted.
-Default group id is usually 1000 but it may be a different number in multi-user client's setup.
+Default group ID is always 1 and is the user default target group.

    demand rate
       A control or audio rate signal that changes at frequency defined